 In 1980, Olive Meares, a New Zealand teacher described the difficulty some students experienced due to visual distortions when reading black text on white paper.

 At around the same time, in 1983, Psychologist Helen Irlen began writing about transparent colour overlays to assist with reading difficulty.
 Allegedly they were unaware of each other’s work in the 1950’s , but were both describing remarkably similar symptoms, and as such, when the symptoms were discussed, they were often referred to as Meares-Irlen Syndrome.

 Coloured overlays and tinted glasses have been widely used for those with dyslexia.
-Though this paper does not have the scope to fully discuss this area further, needless to say the topic is polarised amongst the Dyslexia community.

 The next generation of display screen interface optimisation: